“So what kind of material are you, Amelie?”

 GM: The waitress returns with Amelie’s food.
 The light and refreshing-looking tuna and orzo salad is topped with with diced avocado, olives, and halved cherry tomatoes, as well as a layer of melted Parmesan cheese dolloped with honey and olive oil.
 A sharper smell of lemon juice, basil, and red wine vinegar also wafts from the food.

-The young woman also refills Amelie’s sweet tea and Caroline’s wine.
+The young woman also refills Amelie’s iced tea and Caroline’s wine.
 She seems to particularly dote on the Malveaux heiress’ service and laughingly remarks to Amelie that she’s “glad to see you eating something” before heading off to another table.

 Amelie: Amelie beams down at the food and thanks the waitress.
 She lets her dote on Caroline while brushing her palm up from the dish, smelling it without putting her dumb face in there.
 The first small spoonful is magic and she hums in approval to herself.